The Importance of Emergency Planning

 - Reduction in the threat of prosecution

-- Clearer understanding of roles and responsibilities Increasing levels of competency and on-site skills
+- A clearer understanding of roles and responsibilities Increasing levels of competency and on-site skills

 - Maintaining a positive brand perception